Religion and schizophrenia

 The relationship between religion and schizophrenia is of particular interest to psychiatrists because of the similarities between religious experiences and psychotic episodes.
-Religious experiences often involve reports of auditory and/or visual phenomena, which sounds seemingly similar to those with schizophrenia who also commonly report hallucinations and delusions.
+Religious experiences often involve reports of auditory and/or visual phenomena, which is similar to those with schizophrenia who also commonly report hallucinations and delusions.
 These symptoms may resemble the events found within a religious experience.
 However, the people who report these religious visual and audio hallucinations also claim to have not perceived them with their five senses, rather, they conclude these hallucinations were an entirely internal process.

 This differs from schizophrenia, where the person is unaware that their own thoughts or inner feelings are not happening outside of them.
 They report hearing, seeing, smelling, feeling, or tasting something that deludes them to believe it is real.
 They are unable to distinguish between reality and hallucinations because they experience these hallucinations with their bodily senses that leads them to perceive these events as happening outside of their mind.

 In general, religion has been found to have "both a protective and a risk increasing effect" for schizophrenia.

 A common report from those with schizophrenia is some type of religious belief that many medical practitioners consider to be delusionalsuch as the belief that they are possessed by demons, that a god is talking to them, that they themselves are divine beings, or that they are prophets.
 Active and adaptive coping skills in subjects with residual schizophrenia are associated with a sound spiritual, religious, or personal belief system.

 Trans-cultural studies have found that such beliefs are much more common in patients who also identify as Christian and/or reside in predominately Christian areas such as Europe or North America.
 By comparison, patients in Japan much more commonly have delusions surrounding matters of shame and slander, and in Pakistan matters of paranoia regarding relatives and neighbors.